Fams

 Amplify Our Sector’s Voice

-• Pursuing opportunities for collaborative advocacy, networking, and partnership
+• Creating opportunities for collaboration, networking, and partnerships

-• Representing the sector in government and sector-led groups and committees
+• Representing our sector in government and industry groups

 • Domestic, family, and sexual violence